ravisantoshgudimetla/incubator-openwhisk-deploy-kube/resources/minishift/README.md

 wsk -i activation poll
 ```

-You can delete all the OpenWhisk resources like so:
+You can delete all the OpenWhisk resources by deleting the project:

 ```
-oc delete -f . -R
+oc delete project openwhisk
 ```